deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 *   2003
     *   At least one of 'add' or 'rem' is required on a secDNS update.
-    *   Fees must be explicitly acknowledged when performing an update which is not free.
+    *   Fees must be explicitly acknowledged when performing an operation which is not free.
     *   Admin contact is required.
     *   Technical contact is required.
 *   2004